 For all families that enter BronxWorks Family Residences, the ultimate goal is to work toward attaining permanent housing.
 Once a housing package is completed, shelter staff assist each family with their housing interviews, accompany them in viewing potential apartments, and help families move out of the shelter and into their permanent homes.
 But the work doesn’t just end there.
 Families are connected with after-care services through the BronxWorks Transform program and other community-based partners that provide long-term case management and engagement during and after their transition to permanent housing.

-The BronxWorks Family Sanctuary
+The BronxWorks Family Hotel

-Most families arrived at the Sanctuary overnight during the first weekend that the site opened.
-Yevy Bednaya, Director of Social Services at the Nelson Avenue Family Residence, led the opening of the Family Sanctuary as the new Residence Director.
+Most families arrived at the Hotel overnight during the first weekend that the site opened.
+Yevy Bednaya, Director of Social Services at the Nelson Avenue Family Residence, led the opening of the Family Hotel as the new Residence Director.
 It was a large collective effort supported by volunteers from programs throughout BronxWorks to ensure that the site was ready to welcome the families and adequately equipped to meet all of their basic needs.

 That first weekend we focused on getting as many intakes done as possible,” Yevy says, “making sure we understood all of the needs of our families, providing clothing and household items, connecting them to medical and legal services, enrolling the children in school, and ensuring that everyone feels welcome and safe here.”

-While the work at the Family Sanctuary is similar to the three other BronxWorks Family Residences, there are added challenges as a result of how the families arrived.
+While the work at the Family Hotel is similar to the three other BronxWorks Family Residences, there are added challenges as a result of how the families arrived.
 Many of the families came with minimal belongings, and many have very young children.
 The families will need added care to adjust to life in the United States and in the Bronx, including assistance with their legal status, all in addition to securing permanent housing.
 “This process will take longer for us and for the families, and we’re asking them to be patient with us just as we are asking everyone who is here working to be patient with them.”
 Yevy, a Licensed Social Worker and multi-year veteran of the BronxWorks Family Shelter Department draws from her own experience coming to the U.S. as a refugee when she was child.
-Within just a few weeks, the BronxWorks Family Sanctuary already housed 84 families representing nearly 300 people, including 110 children.
+Within just a few weeks, the BronxWorks Family Hotel already housed 84 families representing nearly 300 people, including 110 children.

 Why This Work Matters

 Marjorie Jeannot is the Department Director for the BronxWorks Family Shelter Department.
-She oversees the three Family Residences as well as the newly-opened Family Sanctuary.
+She oversees the three Family Residences as well as the newly-opened Family Hotel.
 We asked Marjorie to put into perspective her twenty years working with homeless families.
 “It comes down to the work we do every single day,” Marjorie says.
 “It can be easy to get stuck on the numbers, whether it is the placement numbers, or the number of families in the system city-wide, but for us, these are families with real people, real children, working to overcome real challenges to achieve their goals.”

 Marjorie explains that as a shelter provider for homeless families, BronxWorks Family Residences are responsible for everything as it relates to the well-being of every family member, from their day-to-day needs to their long-term goals.
 That includes ensuring that the children have the resources needed to succeed in their education.
 That means making sure students are regularly attending school.
 That means making sure parents have everything they need to take care of themselves so that they can take care of their families.